leonardopagliochini/QuantumC/docs/code_structure.md

-pipeline.py        - main entry point running the full pipeline mlir_pipeline.py   - re-exports core modules for convenience astJsonGen.py      - helper that invokes clang to produce JSON AST files dag_builder.py     - builds a DAG of IR dependencies
+pipeline.py        - main entry point running the full pipeline mlir_pipeline.py   - re-exports core modules for convenience astJsonGen.py      - helper that invokes clang to produce JSON AST files dag_builder.py     - builds a DAG of IR dependencies using SSA-form labels
 ```

 The typical flow is: